Daily Jobs › Fun 😂

 Working 9 to 5?
 Here’s What the Average Working Week Looks Like Today

-How many work hours there are in a week?
+How many work hours are there in a week?

-In 2022, full-time employees worked 41 hours per week.
+In 2024, full-time employees worked 42.9 hours per week (in the US).

 average working hours worldwide 2021 with everhour